How to travel in Tuscany by train

 You can easily cross the wild and mountainous region of Garfagnana and Lunigiana getting a regionale train from Lucca or from Aulla.
 Along this railway line is plenty of places off the beaten path to discover.
 Borgo a Mozzano is known for the Devil’s Bridge and the Halloween festival.
 Barga is famous to be one of the most beautiful villages of Tuscany and for the summer jazz festival.
 In Equi Terme you can be an explorer for a day at the Geo-Archaeological Park, and during Christmas, visit the suggestive living nativity scene along the alleys of the village and into the grotto.
 Castelnuovo Garfagnana and Fivizzano are other two lovely villages where to stop for a visit to their castles and taste delicious traditional food.

 Regionale Train in Lunigiana – Photo credit: Trenitalia Press Office

 Reach Tuscany by train from the main Italian Airport

 From Bologna Airport

 If you do not land directly in Tuscany, the closest and more comfortable airport to fly to is the Bologna International “Marconi” Airport.
-Every 11 minutes there is a shuttle bus that connects the airport to the Central rail Station and from there you can choose for a Frecciarossa that in less than a hour will bring you to Florence SMN.
+Every 11 minutes there is a shuttle bus that connects the airport to the Central Rail Station.
+From there you can choose a Frecciarossa that in less than an hour will bring you to Florence SMN.

 From Milan Airports

-Once in Milano Centrale Terminal, you can head to Florence with Frecciarossa, or Italo.
-Instead, if your destination is the coast (Carrara, Massa, Viareggio, Pisa, Livorno) there will be the Frecciabianca, the Intercity or Regionale trains at your choice.
+Once in Milano Centrale Terminal, head to Florence with Frecciarossa, or Italo.
+Instead, if your destination is the coast (Carrara, Massa, Viareggio, Pisa, Livorno) there are the Frecciabianca, the Intercity or Regionale trains at your choice.